Steak is back on the menu, if a new review of risks of red meat is to be believed

 "This study will, I hope, help to eliminate the incorrect impression ... that some meat products are as carcinogenic as cigarette smoke, and to discourage dramatic media headlines claiming that ‘bacon is killing us’," said Ian Johnson, a nutrition expert at Britain's Quadram Institute of bioscience.

-Christine Laine, editor in chief of Annals of Internal Medicine, noted that nutrition studies are challenging as they are usually not randomized controlled trials and often depend on participants’ memories.
+Christine Laine, editor in chief of Annals of Internal Medicine, noted that nutrition studies are challenging as they are usually not randomised controlled trials and often depend on participants’ memories.

 Eating more plant-based foods can help to reduce emissions of carbon dioxide, scientists say.